berkeleybop/artificial-intelligence-ontology/.github/ISSUE_TEMPLATE/new_term.md

 name: New Term Request
 about: Use this template for requesting a new term.
 title: "[NEW TERM]"
-labels: enhancement
+labels: [enhancement]
----
+body:
+    - type: markdown
+      attributes:

-For new term requests, please provide the following information:
+        value: For new term requests, please provide the following information.

-## Preferred term label

-(e.g., Asplenia)
+    - type: input
+      id: term_label
+      attributes:
+        label: Preferred Term Label
+        description: What should the label of the new term be?
+Or, if it already exists, what is its label?
+        placeholder: NamedThing
+      validations:
+        required: true
+    - type: input
+      id: term_synonyms
+      attributes:

-## Synonyms
+        label: Preferred Synonyms

-(e.g., Absent spleen)
+        description: Should there be any synoyms for this term, whether it already exists or is being proposed?
+    - type: input
+      id: textual_definition
+      attributes:

-## Textual definition
+        label: Textual Definition

-the definition should be understandable even for non-specialists.
-Include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.
+        description: What should the definition of this term be?
+The definition should be understandable even for non-specialists.

-## Suggested parent term

-Please look in the hierarchy in a browser such as [OLS](http://www.ebi.ac.uk/ols/ontologies/artificial-intelligence-ontology)

-## Attribution
+    - type: input
+      id: reference
+      attributes:
+        label: Reference
+        description: Please provide a source for the existence of this term as a URL or DOI.
+    - type: input
+      id: suggested_parent_term
+      attributes:
+        label: Suggested Parent Term
+        description: Please provide a potential parent term if you are suggesting creation of a new term.
+    - type: input
+      id: contributor_orcid
+      attributes:
+        label: Curator

-If you would like a nanoattribution, please indicate your ORCID id
+        description: If you would like a nanoattribution, please probvide your ORCID id.
+        placeholder: 0000-0001-2345-6789